 The EZ Vent AirMix System is a wet well aeration system that helps reduce odor by preventing dormant or low usage stations from going septic.
 During long off-cycle periods, the station will become anaerobic and increase the amount of H2S and methane being produced.
 This not only increases the pungent odor (rotten-eggs) coming from the station, it also has the potential to become an explosive situation.

-Unlike other systems, ours have two compressors.
-They are selectable to either alternate at 50% of total cfm capacity or be run in duplex mode for 100% of total cfm capacity.
+Our two compressor systems are selectable to either alternate at 50% of total cfm capacity or be run in duplex mode for 100% of total cfm capacity.

 Features:Includes: - Oilless operation - Thermotector - Motor mounted (on Single Phase Units Only) - Rugged Construction - Internal muffler and filter - Low Maintenance - Silencer - Pulse-free service - Foot support assembly